amymartika/real-estate-market-analysis/README.md

 4. Recommendations

 ### Project Background
 Glo Real Estate is a growing real estate company that's just gone national.
 They operate in 50 markets with 1,000 agents across the nation.
-When a house sells, the selling agent earns 2% of the home's value and Glo Real Estate earns 1% of the home's value.
+When a house sells, Glo Real Estate earns 1% of the home's value as revenue.

 The marketing manager has asked for an analysis to identify the 5 best markets for Glo Real Estate.
 They've provided data on 14,000 transactions and 50,000 cusotmers from 2025 and are hoping to better understand the company's performance in these markets.
 The marketing team will use these insights to shape their marketing strategy for 2026 with the specific goal of increasing the company's revenue from its 2025 revenue of $69M.